janhancic/hancic.info/README.md

 be built using these binaries as they are pinned to a specific version.

 ### Terraform
-The website is deployed onto CloudFront Pages which is managed with Terraform defined in the `tf` folder.
+The website is deployed onto CloudFlare Pages which is managed with Terraform defined in the `tf` folder.
 All changes are applied manually (i.e. there is no CI/CD).

 _Note:_ If setting this up on a new CloudFlare account, you have to connect CloudFlare to